Wells'Built Museum: History

 Many other prominent African Americans visited, including sports legend Jackie Robinson and Supreme Court Justice Thurgood Marshall.

 Although the Casino is gone, the original hotel remains and has been converted into a modest museum of African American history.

 Wells' Built Museum

-The hotel is now the home of the Wells' Built Museum, which opened in June 2009.
+The hotel is now the home of the Wells' Built Museum.
+It opened in June 2009.
 The 6000 feet museum houses memorabilia of Orlando's African-American community and contains displays on the Civil Rights Movement in Orlando, along with some African art on loan from local collectors.

 Exhibits include a 1930s period hotel guestroom with authentic furniture, beading and decorations, the South Street Casino, the Chitlin' Circuit performance hall that was formerly located next to the hotel, artifacts from Dr. William Monroe Wells, and other elements of Orlando's African American heritage.